 The Cashier’s Office is responsible for monitoring departmental deposits to ensure compliance with State guidelines.
 Departments that fail to adhere to established guidelines are required to submit a written explanation from the Dean or Department Head to the Assistant Bursar and include corrective action taken to ensure funds are deposited within guidelines.
 Failure to deposit funds within stated time frames may result in an audit finding and must be reported to University Management.

 In order to ensure that funds received are credited to the correct account, the banner account must be provided for each deposit line item.

-When submitting a deposit slip to the Cashier’s Office, please make sure it is filled out completely and contains the Department, Banner Fund, Banner Org and Banner account number.
+When submitting a deposit slip to the Cashier’s Office, please make sure it is filled out completely and contains the Department, Banner Fund, Banner Org, Banner Account and Banner Program.

 For departments collecting funds on a regular basis, deposits must be made daily.